“Mā te rangatira e tui tui ai ngā raranga o te kaupapa! ”

 WHAT DO WE DO?

-The underlying premise of this learning and development programme is that ‘Schools won’t change unless the principal does.’
+The underlying premise of this learning and development kaupapa is that ‘Schools won’t change unless the principal does.’
 To this end the focus of the programme is on ‘Changing the hearts and minds of principals’ through a process of deep learning, mentoring, coaching, critical conscientisation and collaboration.
 In this way the belief is that change will become sustainable and enduring and will impact on all members of a school community, staff, students, parents, whānau.

 “What I have been challenged by is bigger than just our school.
 I have been given a new lens from which to view things.
 I look forward to walking alongside many principals and others… to help polish and refine this lens to improve Māori achievement in Aotearoa.”